Reactive Roundtable Discussion

 THIS EVENT IS OPEN TO PAST AND PRESENT STUDENTS OF OUR REACTIVE DOG PROGRAMME AND PRIVATE TRAINING SERVICES.

-If you have any questions about this event, or have not received the invitation, email [email protected] with Reactive Roundtable in the subject line.
+If you have any questions about this event, or have not received your invitation, email [email protected] with Reactive Roundtable in the subject line.

 There is no charge for participating in this event.